RHMTT/autohub-exercises/1-create-collections/README.md

 ### Preparing the exercise environment

-Create a directory in your lab named `collections\ansible-collections` and cd into it.
+Create a directory in your lab named `workspace\ansible-collections` and cd into it.

 ```bash
 mkdir -p ~/workspace/ansible_collections